buckmanc/wallpapers/.internals/README_template.md

 # Shoutouts

 Thanks to [jonascarpay](https://github.com/jonascarpay/wallpapers), [makccr](https://github.com/makccr/wallpapers), and [dharmx](https://github.com/dharmx/walls) for excellent examples of wallpaper repos.
+And you as Mega Man X!

 ---
 {thumbnails}